Redditor Is Applauded For Refusing To Return A Dog To Its "Owner" After She Was Rehomed In A Malnourished State

 Give yourself a pat on the back

-Finally, educating oneself about the psychological needs of pets can foster a more compassionate approach to pet ownership.
+Finally, educating oneself about the needs of pets can foster a more compassionate approach to pet ownership.
 Understanding concepts like socialization and stress management for animals can lead to better outcomes for both owners and pets.

 Training and socialization not only improve the pet's behavior but also enhance the owner's confidence in handling challenges, reducing the likelihood of feeling overwhelmed.